jcreaner92/DatabricksAutomation/README.md

 - Access to an Azure Subscription
 - VS Code installed.
 - Docker Desktop Installed (Instructions below)
-- Azure CLI Installed (This Accelerator is tested on version 2.39) - " azure cli upgrade pip "
+- Azure CLI Installed (This Accelerator is tested on version 2.39)

 </details>